Dr. Camille Cooper working with Comer Core Team members in the Darlington County School District in South Carolina

 The Comer School Development Program designs and delivers customized professional development experiences for pre-K to 12 educators at the school and district levels.
 We synthesize and combine the latest research with our experiences as professional educators to provide participants with practical, effective, and research-based strategies that they can use immediately.

 How we deliver content is as important as the knowledge we share.
 We model teamwork and effective instructional strategies.
 Our workshops and other professional development activities are interactive, engaging, and fun, and meet national standards.

 For schools and districts implementing the SDP model (also referred to as the Comer Process), we recommend a scope and sequence of professional development experiences that include Comer 101 and 102 academies.

-We also offer the following on-site, customized professional development workshops:
+Currently we offer the following professional development sessions:

 Building a Positive and Collaborative School and Classroom Climate and Culture

-After nearly 45 years of experience working in schools, the SDP has identified the key skills that are necessary to build a positive, collaborative school and classroom climate and culture that supports the holistic development of children and adolescents so that they are prepared to be successful in school and in life.
-Using the Comer Process guiding principles of consensus decision making, collaboration, and no-fault problem-solving, creativity and staff morale and collegiality flourish.
+After more than 45 years of experience working in schools, the SDP has identified the key skills that are necessary to build a positive, collaborative school and classroom climate and culture that supports the holistic development of children and adolescents so that they are prepared to be successful in school and in life.
+Using the Comer Process guiding principles of consensus decision making, collaboration, and no-fault problem-solving, creativity, staff morale, and collegiality flourish.